The Upcoming 2025 Concert Series

 The Emily Joseph Band performs a variety of cover songs from the 1970s to Top 10 hits of today.
 With 20 plus years of experience in live performing, Emily Joseph Band’s strong vocals, musicianship, and ability to command the attention of an audience is exceptional.
 Her outstanding vocal talent and enthusiastic stage presence presents an exciting and entertaining performance from start to finish.
 Emily’s early beginnings as a jazz vocalist gave her an appreciation for all types of music.

-This concert is free and open to the public through generous donations from the audience, MVAC members and corporate donors, Alabama State Council on the Arts, and the City of Guntersville.
+This Fall concert series is free to the public because due to public donations at the concerts, generous MVAC members and corporate sponsors and the City of Guntersville.

-The Mountain Valley Arts Council Spring Concerts in the Park series will feature Foster on Thursday, May 9th , from 6:30 – 8:30 PM at Errol Allan Park in Guntersville.
+Mountain Valley Arts Council will open its free Fall Concerts in the Park with Tosha Hill on Thursday, September 26th from 6:30 – 8:30 PM at Errol Allan Park in downtown Guntersville.
+Bring your fans, folding chairs, and friends.
+Real Tacos food truck will be on-site.

 JULY 4TH CONCERT